 Once you enter your health form, your personal QR code will be generated for you.
 This process starts automatically, you don’t need to do anything to get it.
 Your QR code will also be sent to your email, you will get a text message with a link to it and it is also saved in the app if you are using it.

-At the airport, usually before and after your flight, you need to present the QR code on your phone or printed out on paper.
+At the airport, usually before and after your flight, you need to present the QR code on your phone or print it out on paper.
 That’s it.

 If you finished your vaccination before February 1, 2022 and didn’t have the booster by then, your previously “fully vaccinated” status ends 270 days after your last dose.
 Once it ends, you need the booster to restart your certificate’s validity.